jhpyle/docassemble/_docs/installation.md

 * Set the Name to the name you want to use for your application.
 This is the name that your users will see when they are prompted by Azure to give their consent to logging in with Azure.
-* Set the Sign-on URL to the URL for your site's login page.
-If your hostname is `docassemble.example.com`, then the URL will be `https://docassemble.example.com/user/sign-in` (unless you have set a non-standard [`root`]).
 * Create the Registered App and then open it.
-* Find the Application ID.
-You need to set this value as the `id` in the [`oauth`] configuration, under `azure`.
+* Under "Overview," find the "Application (client) ID."
+You need to set this value as the `id` in the **docassemble** [`oauth`] configuration, under `azure`.
+* Go into Authentication and add a "Platform."
+Choose "Web" as the "platform" type.
-* Go into Reply URLs and add an additional Reply URL for `https://docassemble.example.com/callback/azure`, or whatever the URL for `/callback/azure` is on your site.
+* Set the Redirect URI to `https://docassemble.example.com/callback/azure`, or whatever the URL for `/callback/azure` is on your site.
+* Leave other settings of the "platform" at the default values.
-* Go into Keys and create a new key.
-The "Key description" can be `docassemble` or some other name of your choosing.
-The duration can be anything you want, but note that if the duration expires, you will need to edit this configuration if you want users to still be able to log in with Azure.
+* Go into Certificates & Secrets and create a new "client secret."
+  The "Description" can be `docassemble` or some other name of your choosing.
+The expiration setting can be anything you want, but note that if the key expires, you will need to edit this configuration if you want users to still be able to log in with Azure.
-* Press save.
-Then copy the value of the key you just created.
-You need to set this value as the `secret` in the [`oauth`] configuration, under `azure`.
+* Press Add.
+Then make a note of the "value" of the key you just created.
+You need to set these value as the `secret` in the [`oauth`] configuration, under `azure`.
 * Go into Required permissions and click Add.
 * Add "Microsoft Graph" as one of the APIs.
 * Under "delegated permissions," select the following: